pokerme7777/connect_firebase_py/README.md

 # connect_firebase_py
 ## About connecting firebase using Python

-- Connecting Python to Firebase
+- A Python Env
 - Connecting with Firebase Admin
--
+- Retrieve data to local folder

 A key point, Firebase Stroage is actually Google Cloud Storage!